ahmetaa/fast-dnn/README.md

 # fast-dnn
 This is a fast deep neural network library designed for DNNs used in Speech Recognition systems.
 But it probably can be applied to any feed forward NN.
+This is a runtime library, it is not designed for training DNNs.

-It improves the speed of the DNN calculations on CPU using SIMD instructions, linear quantization and batch processing.
+Implementation improves the speed of the DNN calculations on CPUs using SIMD instructions, linear quantization and batch processing.
 Ideas are taken from Vanhoucke et-al's [Improving the speed of neural networks on CPUs] (http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/37631.pdf) paper.
 Library contains the C++ implementation and a Java API.

 ## Basic usage
 First a proper DNN model file needs to be created.
 System uses a text DNN file and converts it to a binary form.
 For now, it accepts [Kaldi] (http://kaldi.sourceforge.net/dnn.html) style network files.
 Also, neural network input and hidden layer node sizes needs to be aligned to 4 and 16 respectively.